UNICEF-Ventures/Community/README.md

   * If you have any updates to your profile, please makes sure to <ins>comment</ins> these updates under your company profile so that they can be integrated
 * 💬 **[Discussion Forum](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/discussion-forum)**
   * Start conversations and connect with new founders
-  * Use this section to initiate exchanges with the Pledge Members you are intereted in
+  * Use this section to initiate exchanges with the Pledge Members you are interested in
-  * Intiate discussions around topics you would like others' opinion on
+  * Initiate discussions around topics you would like others' opinion on
 * 🎓 **[Knowledge Resources](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/knowledge-resources)**
   * This section is ever evolving and includes important knowledge pieces curated or created by the Venture Fund <ins>**only**</ins> (please do not upload anything to this section yourself).
   * Use these knowledge pieces at your own demand to develop your and your team's capabilities